[Book Review] How Do I Sexy? By Mx Nillin Lore

 What Does Inclusive Sex Toy Design for the LGBTQ+ Community Look Like?

 I believe, and have believed since the first day I started working in this industry, that sex toys are for everyone.
 Unfortunately, sex toy design and marketing often fail to live up to this ideal.
 Toy retailers are often unintentionally exclusionary at best, and outright offensive at worst.
+But what does it actually look like to create and market inclusive sex toys?
+Today, in partnership with Arosum, I want to look at this question specifically through the lens of LGBTQ+ experiences.

-No Toy Will Suit Everyone
+No Sex Toy Design Will Suit Everyone

 With that in mind, let’s look at a few different ways that sex toy design can become more inclusive for the LGBTQ+ community.
 Hint: I love colourful Pride-themed things as much as anyone, but this issue is much more complicated than just slapping a rainbow on something during the month of June.